mui/material-ui/pages/api/collapse.md

 ## Inheritance

-The properties of the react-transition-group [Transition](https://reactcommunity.org/react-transition-group/#Transition) component are also available.
+The properties of the [Transition](https://reactcommunity.org/react-transition-group/#Transition) component, from react-transition-group, are also available.

 ## Demos